MissStrong/ICS4U/Unit 1/Note 5 - Conditionals.md

 * Any `else if` blocks run only if all the previous conditions in the conditional structure are `false` (the "else" in `else if`) and the new condition is true (the "if" in else if).
 * The `else` block runs only if all the previous conditions in the conditional structure are `false`.

-In any conditional structure, you may have as many or as few `else if` blocks as you wish.
-You may have no more than one `else` block.
+In any conditional structure, we may have as many or as few `else if` blocks as we wish.
+We may have no more than one `else` block.

 In general, if the conditions are mutually exclusive (i.e. they can't hold true at the same time), we should use `if` followed by `else if` rather than `if` followed by another `if`.